-In S1 mode, the MS, after completion of the NAS signalling connection establishment, a confirmation is given to the originating side to indicate that the EMM sublayer is ready for RPDU transfer.

-In Iu mode, in the MS, after confirmation of the PS signalling connection establishment, the SMC-GP entity on the originating side forwards the CP-DATA message to the GMM sublayer.
-This contains the RPDU, and also the SMC-GP entity sets the timer TC1\ and enters the Wait for CP-ACK state.
+- the SMC-GP entity on the originating side requests the GMM sublayer to establish a PS signalling connection, and enters the GMM-Connection Pending state. - after completion of the PS signalling connection establishment, a confirmation is given to the originating side to indicate that the GMM sublayer is ready for RPDU transfer; and. - after confirmation of the PS signalling connection establishment, the SMC-GP entity on the originating side forwards the CP-DATA message to the GMM sublayer.
+This contains the RPDU, and also the SMC-GP entity sets the timer TC1 and enters the Wait for CP-ACK state.